 We recommend you start with the Information for NQSWs section below.
 You can work through this in any order.
 We’ve included information below on your registration requirements, transitions and engaging in professional supervision.

-Once you are clear on your requirements, we recommend that you explore the different themed professional learning areas we have included below.
+Once you are clear on your requirements, we recommend that you explore the different core learning elements we have included below.
 You can then go back to any of these that you want to focus on at any time.

 You can also explore the resources directly from our home page once you are familiar with the website and know what you want to look for.